 The BS in Architectural Studies has one required six month co-op and an optional summer 4-month co-op.

-Can I study abroad in Berlin like the BS in Architecture students?
+Can I study abroad in Segovia like the BS in Architecture students?

 Yes.
 Study abroad in Berlin is optional, and is scheduled in the Fall of the fourth year.